suryansh-tech/master-html5canvas/README.md

 - Loading Images Dynamically: The `onUpdate` callback ensures that each time the animation updates, a new image is loaded corresponding to the current `currentIndex.` This can be particularly useful for creating animations like a flipbook or a sprite sheet where images need to be sequentially loaded and displayed.

+# Contribution

+- Feel free to open issues or submit pull requests for improvements and bug fixes. or you can addyour more creativity we add in this repo😘